 In recognition of May as Mental Health Awareness Month, the Pennsylvania courts today released an infographic highlighting data related to the state’s mental health courts.
 In 2018, 64 percent of all discharged participants graduated successfully from these treatment programs and among those graduates, there was a 181 percent increase in employment.

-Pennsylvania distracted driving citations decreased by 5 percent statewide from 2017 to 2018.
-Despite the recent decrease, citations increased by 118 percent over the last five years.
-Distracted driving citations in Pennsylvania can be issued for both texting and/or using headphones while driving.
+Pennsylvania distracted driving citations decreased by 10 percent statewide from 2018 to 2019.
+Distracted driving citations in Pennsylvania can be issued for 1) using headphones while driving, 2) using a handheld mobile phone while driving a commercial vehicle or 3) texting while driving.
 Texting includes sending, reading or writing a text-based message.

-Pennsylvania’s veteran population ranks fourth in the U.S. with 819,185 veterans as of 2017.
-Since 2009, Pennsylvania’s Veterans Courts have been assisting veterans who are charged with crimes and are struggling with addiction, mental illness or co-occurring disorders.
+Pennsylvania’s veteran population ranks fourth in the U.S. with 793,321 veterans as of 2018.
+Since 2009, Pennsylvania’s Veterans Treatment Courts have been assisting veterans who are charged with crimes and are struggling with addiction, mental illness or co-occurring disorders.